A cursory collection of information by Ken Wear (BSPhysics, MSEE)

 environment, (2) accident in transporting hazardous wastes (by-products

-of nuclear reaction) through populated areas, and (3) long term storage of those
+of nuclear reaction) through populated areas, and (3) long term storage of hazardous

 wastes since half-lives of some wastes are thousands of years and geological stability